opset/openset/README.md

 - HTTP/HTTPS API proxy.
 - refactoring (add more consts, more member initialization, tidy up some ugly stuff)

-# About
+# Inspiration

+Hello, my name Seth.

-My name is Seth Hamilton.
-I've written commercial software my entire career.
+I've written commercial software my entire life.

-My released my first product in 1992 when I was 17 ---  a graphical BBS product called RoboBOARD.
-After that came live web analytics (DeepMetrix) and network monitoring (ipMonitor).
+My first product was released in 1992  ---  a graphical BBS product called RoboBOARD.
+After that came web analytics (DeepMetrix) and network monitoring (ipMonitor).
 My last startup (rare.io) did marketing automation.
-In all I've founded three startups, and was involved in two major acquisition --- by all measures I have a brilliant career.
+In all I've founded three startups, and I've been involved in two major acquisition --- by all measures I have had an exciting career.

-However, in 2015 I found myself writing my first resume and it dawned on me that that despite writing millions of LOC, I actually couldn't prove I had written anything.
-100% of the code I had written was owned by someone else at that point.
+However, in 2015 I found myself writing my first resume and came to a realization.
+Despite writing millions of LOC, I actually couldn't prove I had written anything.
+100% of the code I had written was owned by someone else at that point in time.

-I love programming and I especially love C++, and thought this unique data solution might be a good project to give back to the community.
+I love programming, I've been doing it since I was kid, and I especially love C++, and extra love messing with data.
+So, thought this unique data solution written in C++ might be a good project to give back to the community.

 #### Origin of the idea...